prometeo-cloud/nagios_register_client/readme.md

 ## Description:

-This role Register and Unregister a Nagios client from the Nagios Server.
+This role registers or unregisters a Nagios client with the Nagios Server.

 ## Behaviour:

 Registering the Nagios client with Nagios Server.

 **Feature:** Register a Nagios Client with Nagios Server
-- **Given** a Nagios Server Hostname to a new nagios client
+- **Given** a Nagios Server
+- **Given** a new client to be registered
 - **Given** a flag name task_type "Register"
 - **When** deployment is executed
 - **Then** Nagios client is register with Nagios Server